The Fly soundtrack review

 There had been subtle changes since he drunkenly fused himself with a fly in his homemade teleportation device (that old chestnut), but at this point in the film he really scares Veronica with his behaviour and this fantastic piece of music builds up around him breaking into a strong crescendo.

-It’s where he does his big ‘plasma pool’ speech (hence the name of the score) and right before he goes out in a leather jacket and no shirt – which I always, possibly quite bizarrely, think looks a bit unhygienic.
-And of course, we all know how this scene ends.
+It’s where he does his big ‘plasma pool’ speech (hence the name of the track) and just before he goes out in a leather jacket and no shirt – which even the gorgeous Goldblum can’t pull off.
+And we all know how this scene ends.

 Viewer discretion advised (and remember it’s not real).